Mangels and Rakoff discuss role neuroscience can play within law

 Another case of how neuroscience could fail justice was the case of a man with a tumor the size of a golf ball in his brain.
 The man had pedophilic tendencies, which disappeared once the tumor was removed.
 Seven months later, his tumor started to regrow and his pedophilic tendencies returned.
 This case showed that many different factors could affect the brain and, as a byproduct, affect how judges presided over cases.

-The case of the pedophilic man demonstrated how easily the brain could be affected, showing that neuroscience was still not a
+The case of the pedophilic man demonstrated how easily the brain could be affected, showing that neuroscience was still not a sure science.

 The event ended with the presenters asking the two initial questions again.
 This time the amount of people who voted “yes” went down significantly, but the amount of “in certain circumstances” answers still remained relatively high, despite Rakoff stating that neuroscience could not be used in court judgements just yet.